Andrux51/author-wordcount/README.md

 * F: Show word count on status bar (bottom of screen)
 * F: Add hotkey or chord for counting words in current file
-* F: Add hotkey or chord for counting words in folder from settings
 * F: Ability to see word count for highlighted/selected words
 * F: Attempt to show page count (how to estimate this?)
 * F: Attempt to show daily word count (not sure if possible)